kopfing/doku/nextcloud_install_centos8.md

 For security reasons, the `info.php` should be deleted again, however this info page will be helpful throughout the process of setting up nextcloud because the php modules can always be checked for availability.
 The "default" site will be deactivated at the end of this How-To.

-## Download NextCloud
+## Download Nextcloud

-Download the NextCloud archive to the server, it can be found under https://nextcloud.com/install/.
+Download the Nextcloud archive to the server, it can be found under https://nextcloud.com/install/.
 Change the version number accordingly.

 ```
 cd ~